docker/docs/content/language/ruby/containerize.md

 ## Prerequisites

 * You have installed the latest version of [Docker Desktop](../../get-docker.md).
-* You have a [git client](https://git-scm.com/downloads).
-The examples in this section use a command-line based git client, but you can use any client.
+* You have a [Git client](https://git-scm.com/downloads).
+The examples in this section show the Git CLI, but you can use any client.

 ## Overview